nikolajRoager/traffic_simulation/design_documents/branches_and_versions/drive_vehicle.md

 -------------
 The car must be a derived class from the RoadVehicle class

-At the end, the car must receive a signal that it is done

 The program should save the journey of this car in a Keyframe

 Tests:
-Add a car to a road, advance time and verify that the car verify that exceptions are thrown when "overstepping" updates for car Adding a car to the road, should have both the car and the road associated with each other.
-The number of cars exiting the road, should match the number of cars entering the road At the end, the car should know that it is not on the road anymore.
+Add a car to a road, advance time and verify that the car has the expected location Adding a car to the road, should have both the car and the road associated with each other. verify that exceptions are thrown when "overstepping" updates for car The number of cars exiting the road, should match the number of cars entering the road At the end, the car should know that it is not on the road anymore.
 The keyframe JSON file must have the expected keyframes